dl1bz/deskhpsdr/README.md

 <img src="https://github.com/dl1bz/deskhpsdr/blob/master/release/deskhpsdr/screenshot.png" width="1024px" />

-This is an improved version based at the code of [piHPSDR](https://github.com/dl1ycf/pihpsdr).
-But it is not [piHPSDR](https://github.com/dl1ycf/pihpsdr) itself and has no backward dependencies to [piHPSDR](https://github.com/dl1ycf/pihpsdr).
-My goal was to make an optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 like such for Raspberry Pi or similiar devices.
-In this case you need to use [piHPSDR](https://github.com/dl1ycf/pihpsdr), but not my deskHPSDR.
+This is a hamradio application for SDR devices with HPSDR protocol 1 and 2, based at codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr).
+But anywhere, it's not piHPSDR and has no backward dependencies to piHPSDR.
+My goal was to make an more optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 like such for Raspberry Pi or similiar devices.
+In the case mini-display you need to fallback to piHPSDR, deskHPSDR don't support this anymore.

-**deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR.
-There are also no plans for a Client-Server-Mode like with piHPSDR, this code part was removed in deskHPSDR.
+**deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR. deskHPSDR hasn't a special Client-Server-Mode like pihpsdr (make no sense, we HAVE network-connected SDR devices yet).

 My main focus of deskHPSDR development, the improvements and additional functions against piHPSDR is the Hermes Lite 2 SDR Transceiver and his similar devices based on the same hardware platform like the Square-SDR.
 Other SDR devices can be used too if supported, but I cannot check it.
 The second focus is macOS, which is my primary development environment for deskHPSDR.
 Normally all should be running with Linux too.
 The third focus is Fonie/SSB/Digimodes and less CW.
 This SDR software app is made for SDR transceiver used in Hamradio, less for wide-range RX-only SDR devices.
 If you agree with me and my ideas, deskHPSDR can be very useful for you.
 If not, look around for other solutions.